Françoise Susset, Psy. D.

 Marie de la Chenelière

 Marie de la Chenelière works as a volunteer at the Maison Médicale Moulin de Lille, France as an expert of experience (“experte d’expérience”) with people questioning their gender or in transition.
 She works at the 59G21 mental health center in the Lille region, supporting staff to welcome transgender people respectfully and runs a wellness workshop: Gender and trans identity.
-She has been involved for 4 years with AFERTES (Association for Training, and Research in Education and Social Work) on the topic of Gender, Sexualities and Social Work.
+She’s involved in the training in mental health of students in the DIU (Diplôme interuniversitaire de santé mentale Lille-Marseille) program.

 Full bio coming soon